stepci/stepci/docs/guides/testing-grpc.md

 :::

 :::warning
 By default, the test runner will skip subsequent steps after the previous ones have failed.
-Add `continueOnFail` to your workflow or your test if you want to continue test execution after a failed step
+Add `continueOnFail` to your workflow, if you want to continue test execution after a failed step
 :::

 [→ More workflow options](/reference/workflow-syntax)